 Financial Modeling and Analysis Tools

-- Aswath Damadoran – Lots of amalgamated data on various financial measures (CapEx by industry, margins by sector, valuation ratios by industry).
+- Aswath Damadoran – Amalgamated data on various financial measures (CapEx by industry, margins by sector, valuation ratios by industry).

-- Finviz – Snapshot of trading information (dividend, sales growth, payout ratio, sell-side ratings, and price targets).
+- Finviz – Snapshot of basic financial information including dividend, sales growth, payout ratio, sell-side ratings, and price targets.

-- Ycharts – Not exactly free but you can get a free trial.
-Close to FactSet.
+- Ycharts – Somewhat similar to FactSet.
+Not exactly free but you can get a free trial.

 - Eloquens – Free financial models and various templates.